All posts by funnelljazz

 Hazrat Inayat Khan, The Healing Papers

-Meditative practice (i.e. playing your instrument within yourself) has considerable benefits when learning a piece of music; and, incidentally, it can come in really handy whenever you find yourself far away from your instrument for a prolonged period of time.
-Following the advice of French pianist Jean-Claude Henriot (my mentor when I was a student at the Conservatoire in Évry), I recall making use of this technique in order to prepare for classical piano end-of-year exams/recitals.
+Meditative practice (i.e. playing music within yourself) has considerable benefits when learning a piece of music.
+Incidentally, it can also come in handy whenever your instrument isn’t within immediate reach (for example, if you feel like practicing whilst traveling, or if for health reasons you must avoid overusing your hands or wrists and refrain from playing for a while…).
+Following the advice of French pianist Jean-Claude Henriot (my mentor back in the days when I was a student at the Conservatoire in Évry), I recall making use of this technique in order to prepare for classical piano end-of-year exams and recitals.

-All you have to do is choose a notated piece of music that you have memorized and try and play it in your mind as precisely as possible.
-Hear it in great detail, feel the touch of the piano (this also works for non-pianists: just mentally recall the feeling you experience when playing your particular instrument).
-For beginner/intermediate pianists, Bach’s Inventions work really well because they consist of only two contrapuntal parts — challenging enough (but not too arduous) to hear simultaneously with the mind’s ear.
-Of course, you can choose virtually any piece of music.
+All you have to do is choose a piece of music which, to the best of your knowledge, you are close to having committed to memory¹.
+Then play it in your mind as precisely as possible.
+“Hear” it in great detail, “feel” the touch of the piano².
+For beginner/intermediate pianists, Bach’s Inventions work really well because they consist of only two contrapuntal parts — not too arduous (particularly at slower tempi), but just challenging enough to try and hear simultaneously… Of course, you can choose virtually any piece of music.
 When a passage seems unclear, go back and “replay” it in your mind again, (much) slower if necessary.
-Repeat it as many times as needed, just as you would when practicing on your instrument, until you’re able to hear each note, as well as each item of expression attached to each note, with utmost precision.
+Repeat it as many times as needed, just as you would when practicing on your instrument, until you’re able to hear each note, each rhythm, each item of phrasing or expression, with utmost precision.

 Hazrat Inayat Khan, The Healing Papers